oelarnes/spells/README.md

 ### Query Optimization

-Firstly, it is built on top of Polars, a modern, well-supported DataFrame engine that enables declarative query plans and lazy evaluation, allowing for automatic performance optimization in the execution of the query plan.
-Spells selects only the necessary columns for your analysis, at the lowest depth possible per column, and uses "concat" rather than "with" throughout to ensure the best performance and flexibility for optimization.
+Firstly, it is built on top of Polars, a modern, well-supported DataFrame engine written for performance in Rust that enables declarative query plans and lazy evaluation, allowing for automatic performance optimization in the execution of the query plan.
+Spells selects only the necessary columns for your analysis, at the lowest depth possible per column, selecting columns together when possible.

 By default, Polars loads the entire selection into memory before aggregation for optimal time performance.
 For query plans that are too memory-intensive, Spells exposes the Polars parameter `streaming`, which should perform aggregations in chunks based on available system resources.
 Unfortunately, this does not work at the moment despite the query plan fitting the parallelizable map-reduce paradigm.
 Further investigation is needed, check back in a few months.
 Spells and Polars do not support distributed computation.